 Dril-Quip was awarded a $27m contract in October 2010 to supply drilling and production equipment, including the subsea well head equipment, production riser tieback connectors and drilling riser components.

-BMT Scientific Marine Services will be providing the marine instrumentation system (MIS) to install the Olympus TLP.
+BMT Scientific Marine Services provided the marine instrumentation system (MIS) to install the Olympus TLP.

-Cortec will supply both single and double ball valves.
-The compact ball will range between two-inches and ten-inches and the check valves will have up to 15,000 psi of pressure rating.
+Cortec supplied both single and double ball valves.
+The compact ball ranges between 2in and 10in, and the check valves have up to 15,000psi of pressure rating.